Tools for State-Level Advocacy Action Steps

 The Success Equation works with partners to advocate to our representatives in the NC General Assembly on issues impacting children and families, namely:

 • Childcare Subsidies Market Rate and Allocations: The NC Division of Child Development and Early Education (DCDEE) implements an alternative market rate and allocations formula that factors cost of care for providers, simplifies current formula, and is more equitable across the counties.
+To find other organizations working on this issue and other issues relating to early childhood learning and development, please CLICK HERE

 • Healthcare for Low-Income Children and Families: Protect existing health insurance coverage and funding.
 If possible expand Medicaid coverage in NC to cover uninsured adults.
+To find other organizations working on this issue and other issues relating to healthcare for children and families, please CLICK HERE

 How to Find Your State Representatives